ggleiZes/Portfolio/README.md

 - 👀 I’m interested in data sciences and all computing science things.
 - 🌱 I’m currently learning data management.
 - 💞️ I’m looking to collaborate on all data management things.
+- Ask me about production of sourdough bread.
+- You can corrupt me with sprouted lentils
 - 📫 You can reach me on github.

 <!---